12. One Pillar Pagoda

 21. Ham Long Church

 Ham Long Church is one of the largest and most beautiful churches in Hanoi.
-The architecture of the church stands out with the bell tower located in the center of the facade, decorated simply and harmoniously.
-In particular, the surrounding area of the church is decorated with many statues of saints, which are carved very vividly.
+Its architecture is distinguished by a bell tower located in the center of the facade, which is decorated simply and harmoniously.
+Particularly noteworthy is the abundance of vividly sculpted statues of saints surrounding the church.

 Photo: @hanhliinh___